davidshiro/Splatnet3-cv/README.md

 # Splatnet3-img-stat-grab
- A project to take screenshots of Splatoon 3 Splatnet stats and convert them to CSV.
+ A project to take screenshots of Splatoon 3 Splatnet stats (only .jpg or .png!!!) and convert them to CSV.

  Install requirements: `sudo pip3 install -r requirements.txt`